Project 3

 Overview

-For this assignment you will extend your Bison spec to perform a syntax-directed translation, producing an AST for the input Drewno Mars program.
+For this assignment you will extend your Bison spec to perform a syntax-directed translation, producing an AST for the input A program.
 You will also write methods to unparse the AST built by your parser and an input file to test your parser.
 A main program, main.cpp, that calls the parser and then the unparser is already provided.

 This project is intended to be an extension of the previous project code, but will be invoked via a new argument.
 Your code should be built and invoked via the command sequence

-make all ./dmc <file.dm> -u <outfile.txt>
+make all ./ac <file.a> -u <outfile.txt>

 How We'll Grade